ithewei/libhv/README.md

 Like `libevent, libev, and libuv`,
-`libhv` provides event-loop with non-blocking IO and timer, but simpler apis and richer protocols.
+`libhv` provides event-loop with non-blocking IO and timer, but simpler api and richer protocols.

 ## Features